lanhzwind/svSolver-on-Clusters/README.md

 EXCLUDE_ALL_BUT_THREEDSOLVER = 1
 # Don't use VTK
 FLOWSOLVER_VERSION_USE_VTK_ACTIVATE = 0
-# Use defautl setttings for mpi
+# Use defautl settings for mpi
 MAKE_WITH_MPI = 1
 # Choose openmpi
 MAKE_WITH_OPENMPI = 1